Assassin's Creed III: Gameplay

-The economy is now based on the Davenport Homestead, which also acts as Connor's adoptive home.
-The site can be visited by people such as carpenters, tailors, etc. suffering from displacement due to the war.
-Helping and interacting with these non-player characters (NPCs) will encourage them to settle in the Homestead.
-From there on, the player can craft various items and trade with them, and then sell the goods to the cities via caravan.
-The player can also help them build relationships with each other, which will then result in the formation of a small community.
+The economy is based on the Davenport Homestead, which acts as Connor's adoptive home.
+The site can be visited by people such as carpenters, tailors, etc., suffering from displacement due to the war.
+Helping and interacting with these non-player characters (NPCs) encourages them to settle in the Homestead.
+From there on, the player can craft various items and trade with them, and sell the goods to the cities via caravan.
+The player can help them build relationships with each other, which will result in the formation of a small community.

 A revamped version of the recruitment system introduced in Assassin's Creed: Brotherhood returns as players can enlist citizens to the Assassins' cause by completing optional "Liberation" missions.
-Unlike previous games, the player is limited to only six Assassin recruits, but these recruits are each given distinct personalities and backstories, and have a much larger skill set, allowing them to start riots, provide a cover escort, and set up an ambush, among others.
+Unlike previous games, the player is limited to six Assassin recruits, but these recruits are each given distinct personalities and backstories, and have a much larger skill set, allowing them to start riots, provide a cover escort, and set up an ambush, among others.
 Other side missions include collecting Benjamin Franklin's lost Almanac pages, exploring underground tunnels to unlock fast-travel stations, joining hunting and fighting clubs, investigating various frontiersman rumors like the UFOs and Sasquatches, and "peg-legs" missions in which Connor goes to underground forts and wastelands to uncover the legend of Captain Kidd's treasure.
 In addition, minigames such as Bowls, Checkers, Fanorona, and Nine men's morris are playable for the first time in the series.

-Assassin's Creed III introduced naval gameplay to the series.
+Assassin's Creed III introduces naval gameplay to the series.
 During the main story, Connor captains a brig, the Aquila, and is given the opportunity to upgrade it with improved weapons and hull armor.
 Control of the ship relies on environmental factors such as wind direction and speed, local presence of storms, high waves, and rocks.
-Engagements are by cannon, with broadsides covering both flanks of the ship, swivel guns that can be used to damage smaller ships which can also be boarded to find treasure, and chain shots from the broadsides as well to take down the masts of larger ships and disable them.
+Engagements are by cannon, with broadsides covering both flanks of the ship, swivel guns that can be used to damage smaller ships which can be boarded to find treasure, and chain shots from the broadsides as well to take down the masts of larger ships and disable them.
 The Aquila is usable only during a few main story missions and a series of dedicated side missions.